Tracing Pomeroy Connections

 3rd generation: Richard Pomeroy m Eleanor Coker.

 Amy Camel had been married first to Henry Barrett of Whiteparish, Wiltshire.
 2nd she married Thomas Gyll of Loddiswell, Devon.
 (C 1460).
-3rd: She married Thomas Pomeroy.
-A succession of records suggest that she brought Bowden to the Pomeroy's, along with three generations of chancery suits brought against them by the Gyll heirs.
+3rd: She married Henry Pomeroy, esq, of Berry Pomeroy.
+A succession of records demonstrate that she brought Bowden to the Pomeroy's and passed them on to the 3rd son of Henry, named Thomas, at the time of his marriage to Agnes Kelloway, Anne's granddaughter.

 This post explores the connections of Richard Pomeroy, born in 1492 at Bowden in Totnes, the son of Thomas Pomeroy and Agnes nee Kelloway.